AMReX-Astro/Microphysics/sphinx_docs/source/nse.rst

   option, we hope to give relief to the integrator if the system is in NSE thermodynamically, which is likely the case.

+* ``nse.T_nse_net`` in the input file allows the user to define a simple temperature threshold to determine the NSE state instead of using the complicated procedure that looks for a balance between the forward and the reverse rates.
+Once this quantity is set to a positive value, then ``in_nse`` returns ``true`` if the current temperature is higher than ``T_nse_net``, and ``false`` if the current temperature is lower than ``T_nse_net``.
+  Note that we still perform a simple molar fraction check to ensure that the current state is close enough to the NSE state.

 .. rubric:: Footnotes

 .. [#fY] The table actually provides the weak rate, which is the sum